zlosim/logstash-mixin-zeromq/README.md

 # logstash-mixin-zeromq
-Mixin to share code for zeromq input and output
+Mixin to share code for zeromq input, output and filter